criteo/NinjaTurtlesMutation/README.md

 To illustrate basic usages, I'll use a dummy solution with two projects.
 One for the library, one for the tests

+*You can find this demo project inside Demofiles/PrimeFinderMutationPlayground*

     | PrimeFinderMutationPlayground
         | PrimeFinderMutationPlayground.IDummy